About me

 In 2019, after handing in my thesis, I cycled around Taiwan on a pushbike.

-I am now a fulltime freelancer, having worked with leading organisations to find new ways to show their work and tell data-driven stories.
+I am now a fulltime freelancer, having collaborated with leading organisations to find new ways to show their work and tell data-driven stories.

 I'm often running a passion project too, like this dashboard of climate strikes, this koala interactive, or this random text generator from Bob Dylan lyrics.